 Children learn best in an inviting, stimulating, caring and safe environment.
 Teachers strive to promote a Christian atmosphere where students can develop positive feelings about themselves and school.
 New inviting activities are presented each day in a “center” approach to give students “hands-on” learning experiences.
 Children also participate in small and large group activities to gain experience in learning how to function in a group.
 Salem preschool uses developmentally appropriate practices to promote social, emotional, intellectual, physical and spiritual growth for their preschoolers.
 Daily learning activities include art, music, science, dramatic play, large and small muscle experiences as well as kindergarten readiness skills.
 Parents are invited to review our program plan at any time.

 Salem Preschool offers four classes: two three-year-old classes (the Green and Orange classes) and two four-year-old classes (the Blue and Purple Classes).
-Our three-year-old classes meet two mornings per week for two and a half hours.
-One of our four-year-old classes, the Blue Class, meets three mornings per week for two and a half hours.
-The other four-year-old class, the Purple Class, meets on Monday mornings for two and a half hours and then provides students with a full day experience, 9:00-3:00, on Tuesdays and Thursdays.
+Our three-year-old classes meet two mornings per week from 9:00-11:30.
+The Green class is held on Tuesdays and Thursdays and the Orange class on Wednesdays and Fridays.

 In our three-year-old classes, social skills such as listening, following directions, sharing, taking turns and learning how to function in a large group are our main emphasis.
 Academic skills such as counting, sorting, rhyming and phonemic awareness are “sprinkled” throughout the day.